battre/autocomplete-attribute-explainer/country_analysis.md

 We often see an address field which has 2 or 3 numbers in the placeholder attribute as per [Wikipedia](https://en.wikipedia.org/wiki/Japanese_addressing_system) these numbers indicate [block]-[building]-[apartment number].

+We often see that building names are important and can be combined with a street-location or stand alone.

 While the address system is super complex, the HTML forms look pretty regular to the untrained eye.